mjalbert99/CSE141L/README.md

+We did our live demo with Elbruz on Tuesday, 06/13.
 This document is a quick overview of the ISA, top_level and corresponding modules, and the assembly logic written in plain english.
 Moreover, this is for grading purposes

 ## ISA